National Print Museum: Mission and accreditation

 The mission of the museum is to collect, document, preserve, exhibit, interpret and make accessible the material evidence of printing craft, and fosters associated skills of the craft in Ireland.
 It aims to ensure that printers, historians, students and the general public can explore how printing developed and brought information, in all its forms, to the world.

 The museum is fully accredited under The Heritage Council’s Museum Standards Programme for Ireland.

 Collection and exhibits

 The museum holds over 10,000 items including printing machinery, printing blocks, metal and wooden moveable type, ephemera, photographs, books, pamphlets and periodicals.

 On exhibit is a representative display of the equipment and artefacts of the rich centuries-old printing heritage, including a replica Gutenberg press (on loan from The Tudors TV series).
-There was also an original 1916 Proclamation (on loan until 2016) along with a machine (Wharfedale) similar to the one it was printed on.
+There was also an original 1916 Proclamation along with a machine (Wharfedale) similar to the one it was printed on.